-• Council Subsidiaries (non-specified)
+Council Subsidiaries (non-specified)

-The Council will lend to its subsidiaries subject to approval of a business case by the Director of Finance in consultation with the Portfolio Holder for Resources.
-Business cases must be accompanied by an independent assessment of viability, and be subjected to regular monitoring by the Director of Finance.
+The Council will lend to its subsidiaries subject to approval of a business case by the Chief Finance Officer in consultation with the Portfolio Holder for Resources.
+Business cases must be accompanied by an independent assessment of viability, and be subjected to regular monitoring by the Chief Finance Officer.

-7.2.
-The Council will also consider investment in property in accordance with its Property Investment Strategy.
+7.2 The Council will also consider investment in property in accordance with its Property Investment Strategy.
 All property investments will be dependent on a standalone business case being proven.
 Further details of counterparty categories and limits are set out Annex A Schedule of Specified and Non-Specified Investments.